Getting started with the Conviso CLI

 Run the following installation command for the Conviso CLI:

-pip install conviso-flowcli
+pip install conviso-cli

 or

-python3 -m pip install conviso-flowcli
+python3 -m pip install conviso-cli

 Note: If it's not working, we recommend visiting the other installation commands section that shows other ways to install.